Updated April 21, 2023

 What is ANA’s Premium Economy

 This class of service is available on selected flights on the airline’s 777-300ER, 787-8, 787-9, and A380 aircrafts.
-This review is on the airline’s Premium Economy seats on the A380 aircrafts, which primarily serve the Honolulu – Tokyo route, nicknamed Flying HONU.
+This review is on the ANA’s Premium Economy seats on the A380 aircrafts, which primarily serve the Honolulu – Tokyo route, nicknamed Flying HONU.

 This review focuses on the seat itself only.
 For a review on the entire flight’s experience, including amenities and meal service, please visit:

-On the Airbus A380 double decker, ANA’s Premium Economy cabin is located in the rear portion of the upper deck, completely separate from regular economy which occupies the entire lower deck.
+On the Airbus A380 double decker, ANA’s Premium Economy cabin is located in the rear portion of the upper deck, completely separate from the regular seats which occupies the entire lower deck.
 The standard configuration is 2-3-2.
 There are a total of 73 PE seats, far more than what other airlines offer on this route.
 Couples who secure a pair of them on the window side will enjoy the extra private space and comfort.

 Dimensions and Measurements